anyeelog/anyeelog/README.md

 Hi, I’m @doragonized

 I'm a Graphic Design Student who has taken an interest in Coding.
 I'm currently trying to learn Web Developing languages like HTML / CSS / JS.
-(I have to say that I'm kinda struggling, but still think it's something really fun to do.
-Very eager to keep learning)
+Already know a lot abot HTML and CSS, and the basics of JS...
+Just need to put them in practice! :-)

 - 📫 How to reach me ... doragonized@gmail.com